Living Aboard a Sailboat

 My experience is more relevant to someone who wants to go cruising in the Caribbean or other waters.

 For the first few months, as I prepared for my trip to the Bahamas, I lived in a marina in Texas.
 There, connected to shore power, I had a small refrigerator and was used to running a small air conditioner and using as much fresh water as I cared to.
-Leaving appliances such as the television on was something that I did not pay much attention to.
+Leaving appliances such as the television on was something that I didn't pay much attention to as I was tied up to shore power.

 I decided to try to live without refrigeration when I left for the islands.
 While the thought is unimaginable to many people, it is the way that sailors have lived for most of history.
 With this long history comes many ingenious ways to preserve food aboard a boat until you reach the next port.